National Junior Honor Society

 Eligible 8th grade students who maintained a 3.5 GPA or higher each nine week period in their 7th grade year may complete the process to be eligible for an invitation for membership.
 Students who submit completed on-time paperwork as well as demonstrate all five tenets of NJHS will be considered for membership.
 In addition to the paperwork, students who desire membership will also have their discipline record and attendance record reviewed.

-The National Junior Honor Society (NJHS) Established in 1929
+About the National Junior Honor Society (NJHS)

 The National Honor Society (NHS) and National Junior Honor Society (NJHS) are the nation's premier organizations established to recognize outstanding high school and middle level students.
 More than just an honor roll, NHS and NJHS serve to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, and Character (and Citizenship for NJHS).
 These characteristics have been associated with membership in the organization since their beginnings in 1921 and 1929.